tomas-ribeiro-pinto/Split-Project/README.md

 # Split-Project

-Simple sharing costs app for Adnroid using C# and Xamarin Forms - in development
+Simple sharing costs app for Android using C# and Xamarin Forms - in development